 No matter whether you meet Yvor as a consultant, trainer or coach, you will meet a passionate and driven person, who wishes to inspire and motivate the people he works with.
 He likes to encourage participation, because he believes that new perspectives and insights are needed for better results.
 He uses humour to get the energy into the room.
 However, his mind is always on the context and the organisational frame, where the solutions have to show their usefulness.

 Mail Yvor: ybroer @ in-dialogue.org

-MSc. in Psychology and Systemic consultancy education at Inpraxis (DK)
+Systemic & Narrative consultancy education at Inpraxis (DK)

 Managing partner, Leadership and organisational consultant

-Lene is specialised in educational and organisational psychology with several years of experience of coaching, training and process consultancy based on narrative theory/ storytelling, and systems theory/ solution focused approach.
+Lene has several years of experience with individual counselling, coaching, training and process consultancy based on narrative theory/ storytelling, and systems theory/ solution focused approach.
 Her experience derives from both Scandinavia and The Netherlands, as well as from Eastern Europe and Latin America.